ConnorSweeneyDev/SimpleGameEngine/readme.md

 ## Building and Running
 After following the platform specific instructions you can execute the `build.bat` file on windows or the `build.sh` file on linux from the root of the project to build the binary.
-The outputted binary must be run from the root too to work as intended.
+The outputted binary must be run from the root to work as intended.

+On Windows, the binary will be statically linked to any c++ runtime libraries, but dynamically linked to SDL2.
+On Linux, the binary will be dynamically linked to both SDL2 and the c++ runtime libraries to avoid any floating dependencies.

 ### Windows
 You must either have the same version of [MinGW](https://winlibs.com/) as me in your path (look at